tylerharter/cs320/f20/p4/README.md

 # Don't Start Yet!!!
 Still under revision.

-# Project 3: Building a Data Website
+# Project 4: Building a Data Website

 ## Corrections/Clarifications

-* March 3: Fixes to tester.py for issues with rounding, nans, and strings on browse.html
-* March 5: Added note at [bottom of this page](#hints) about nesting decorators with Flask.
-Note that your instructor didn't use this for the project solution, but multiple students wanted to, and it's tricky, so we're describing it
-* March 5: More fixes to tester.py for extra spaces in middle of strings and final touches on rounding
-* March 7: we now support upper case letters in URLs, thanks to the pull request by [vmpatil](https://github.com/vmpatil)!
-* March 8: added hand-in directions
+None yet.

 ## Handin

+When you're done, you'll hand in a .zip file containing `main.py`, `main.csv`, and any `.html` files necessary (basically whatever we need to run your website).

-To hand in this assignment, you need to put your files in a .zip.
-You can create this from the terminal.
+You can create a zip file from the terminal.
 Let's say you're already in a directory named `p3`.
 You can run this to create a compressed p3.zip file alongside your directory:

 ```